leen01/therapeutic-accelerator/README.md

 ## Using this repo

+##### Repo Dependencies

 For building virtual environment.
 We used poetry to handle dependencies.
-The virtual environment can be setup using [these instructions](https://python-poetry.org/docs/) from poetry
+The virtual environment can be setup using [these instructions](https://python-poetry.org/docs/) from poetry.

+##### Model Instructions
+In order to run these models on your local device, you will need to install the packages within our required.txt file.
+The notebook files will contain the correct import calls.

 ## Links to deliverables